 - Because of conclusion 1 and 2, we draw a more clear picture of each player’s tendencies and playstyles.
 Out of 70 games, Player D played over 50% of his games with a High Gold % whereas Player A has less than 20% of his games with a High Gold Share %.
 This gives teams looking to try out players an idea of what situations they’re most comfortable in.

 While we evaluated as many metrics and players as we could in the above fashion, given the time constraints, we did not get to dive into nearly as many as we would have liked.
 Ideally, we would have also analyzed champion-only stats and more than a few others to provide more contextual background.
 However, if we’re keeping everything in perspective, all the metrics in the world regarding an individual’s performance may not accurately reflect how they perform on stage in a team environment.
 This is where human elements like instinct and resilience come into play to make pro gaming all the more interesting.

 For us, this project demonstrated that we could efficiently create insightful analytics for professional teams and provide real value.
 This was a great litmus test and we are very excited to continue working with TL to push the envelope for player performance assessment in esports.

 Thanks again to all the members of TL for the opportunity, and a huge shoutout to our awesome team, especially Data Architect Ryan “Geei” Dean and Lead Analyst Hewitt “Prohibit” Benson for going into crunch mode on this incredible project.

 Mobalytics was designed to help every gamer unlock their full potential, not just professional teams.
-If you’re curious about what we can do for you, sign up for our private beta and follow us on Twitter and Facebook for more thoughtful content like this.
+If you’re curious about what we can do for you, sign up for our personal performance analytics platform and follow us on Twitter and Facebook for more thoughtful content like this.
 We’ll see you on the rift!